 Usually, testing for gestational diabetes is done by having the pregnant woman drink a syrupy solution, with a blood test to check glucose level given an hour later.
-A follow up test is then given, whereby the pregnant woman fasts overnight, and then has her blood sugar tested the next morning.
+A follow-up test is then given, whereby the patient fasts overnight, and then has her blood sugar tested the next morning.
 After the test, she will drink a solution that has an even higher level of glucose than the syrupy solution given during the initial test.
-The woman’s blood glucose level will then be checked every hour for a period of three hours.
-If at least two of the blood glucose readings are higher than normal, the woman will be diagnosed with gestational diabetes.
+The patient’s blood glucose level will then be checked every hour for a period of three hours.
+If at least two of the blood glucose readings are higher than normal, the patient will be diagnosed with gestational diabetes.

 Treatment for Gestational Diabetes

-Once a woman is diagnosed with gestational diabetes, the physician will have her monitor her diabetes by testing her glucose level at home.
-The most common way involves obtaining a drop of blood from a finger and putting it on a machine that will give a glucose reading.
+Once a patient is diagnosed with gestational diabetes, the physician will have her monitor her diabetes by testing her glucose level at home.
+The most common way involves obtaining a drop of blood from a finger and putting it on a device that will give a glucose reading.
 The goals of treatment are to keep blood glucose levels within normal limits during the pregnancy, and to make sure the growing baby is healthy.

 With gestational diabetes, frequent check-ups by the physician are essential, especially during the last three months of pregnancy.
-The physician will carefully monitor the woman’s blood glucose levels.
+The physician will carefully monitor the patient’s blood glucose levels.
 Other tests to monitor the baby’s health include: